lilly0627/ICS-Searcher-coursework/README.md

 After setup,

 1. Search using the terminal and command line: start running search.py, and enter your query after the "Query" prompt, enter "q" to quit the search

-        command: python search.py
+    Command: python search.py

 2. Search using the Web GUI: run app.py, open http://localhost:5000, and enter your query in the search box and click "Go".

-        command: python app.py (ctrl + c to quit the app)
+    Command: python app.py (ctrl + c to quit the app)